I’ve seen much talk in the community of American abroad about the ability of the IRS:

 - To prevent the issuance of a passport to delinquent taxpayers (currently not true, but when applying for a passport, the Department of State will inform the IRS of the address you provided).
-Interestingly enough, the Department of State can deny the issuance of a passport in the case of delinquent child support payment.
+Interestingly enough, the Department of State can deny the issuance of a passport in the case of the delinquent child support payment.

 - To prevent somebody to enter the US – or to seize their assets.
-This one was harder to debunk since US laws gives extremely wide powers to Homeland Security when someone applies for admission into the United States.
+This one was harder to debunk since US laws give extremely wide powers to Homeland Security when someone applies for admission into the United States.
 The laws are also in place to allow the IRS to inform Homeland Security that someone is delinquent.

 Today, I saw sources of information which are more quantitative.